factorpricingmodel/factor-pricing-model-universe/README.md

 |        `pipeline`        |                                                                             List of pipelines to filter the universe                                                                              |
 |          `data`          |                                                                Defines the data used by pipeline, or referred by yaml tag `!data`                                                                 |

-Each pipeline returns a pandas dataframe indicating if the instrument is within the universe on the specified date / time.
+Each pipeline returns a pandas dataframe indicating if the instrument is included into the universe on the specified date / time.
 For example, the pipeline returns the following dataframe